Metaform/edc-protocols/specifications/negotiation/contract.negotiation.binding.https.md

 If the current contract offer was created by the provider, the consumer must return HTTP code 400 (Bad Request) with an NegotiationErrorMessage in the response body.

-### 3.4 The consumer `negotiations/:id/agreement/finalization` resource
+### 3.4 The consumer `negotiations/:id/agreement/events` resource

 #### 3.4.1 POST

-A provider can POST a [ContractAgreementFinalizationMessage](./message/contract.agreement.finalization.message.json) to the `negotiations/:id/agreement/finalization` callback to finalize a contract agreement.
+A provider can POST a [ContractAgreementEventMessage](./message/contract.agreement.event.message.json) to the `negotiations/:id/agreement/events` callback with an `eventType` of `finanlize` to finalize a contract agreement.
 If the negotiation state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.